RowydaElshaer219/Smart-shopping-cart-using-computer-vision/README.md

 All product images used in the object detection model were **manually collected and annotated by our team**.
 We created a custom dataset tailored to the real products available in our test environment to improve accuracy and reduce false detection.

+To ensure robust and realistic detection performance:
+- Each product was photographed **from multiple angles** (45°, 90°, and full 360° rotation).
+- Images were taken under **different lighting conditions** and **varied distances** to simulate real-world scenarios.
+- The dataset was carefully annotated and reviewed to maximize model reliability.
 [DataSet (Kaggle)](https://www.kaggle.com/datasets/rowydaelshaer/market-products/data)

 ---